Buyer’s guide for green cars: Eco-wheels for 8 personalities, including yours

 8. Best green car for: You

-You can’t be categorized or pigeon-holed — and neither can the latest hybrid and electric cars.
-Try any of these advanced vehicles and see how you feel behind the wheel.
+In conclusion, you can’t be categorized or pigeon-holed — and neither can the latest hybrid and electric cars.
+Finally, try any of these advanced vehicles.
+Furthermore and see how you feel behind the wheel.
 Green cars can offer a drive that fits your personal style.